Dr. Will Cole Shares Functional Medicine’s Best Everyday Advice to Empower Men in Their Health and Wellness

 If you aren’t ready to dive into all of your health history just yet, try making the switch to natural pain relievers first.
 Curcumin supplements can address ongoing inflammation that might be contributing to chronic pain, and topical peppermint essential oil can act as a cooling relief for headaches and other body aches.

-Start tending to your mental health
+Start tending to your mental health:

 There has been a stigma surrounding mental health for a long time but that is finally starting to change.
 In fact, caring for your mental well-being has never been easier with a variety of apps and virtual counselors available that allow for on-the-go care and a greater sense of privacy.
 This can be especially beneficial for men who are just dipping their toes into the waters of mental self-care, but managing stress levels — even if you are unaware of them — plays an invaluable role in both physical and emotional wellness.

-rē-evaluate your exercise routines
+rē-evaluate your exercise routines:

 Yes, exercise is good for us, there’s no question about that.
 However, there is such a thing as too much exercise.
 It can be tempting to hit the gym hard every day of the week, but overexercising can actually contribute to chronic inflammation [that leads to disease and illness].
 Exercising normally results in short-term inflammation, but it should go away after periods of rest, whereas excessive exercise keeps the body in a problematic, inflamed state long-term.

-One sign that you might be overdoing it in the gym are joints that are constantly stiff and achy.
+One sign that you might be overdoing it in the gym is joints that are constantly stiff and achy.
 This can be a normal response after your more intense workouts, but if that feeling never subsides, there’s a good chance it is because inflammation is on overdrive.

-rē-think protein powders and consider collagen instead
+rē-think protein powders and consider collagen instead:

 It’s really important to evaluate the protein powder you use on a daily basis.
 Most conventional protein powders are loaded with ingredients that can wreak havoc on your hormones and overall health.
 For example, soy can mimic estrogen in the body, which is not good in large amounts for men since it can lead to higher levels of this hormone in the body and contribute to low sex drive, brain fog, fatigue, and irritability.